KaypeDev/dee-flickz-dashboard/README.md

   - Set up logout and multi-account switching support
   - Connected project to Vercel for seamless deployment

-- **September 18, 2025** – Pending Bookinglist and Book Cards with buttons:
+- **October 1, 2025** – Pending Bookinglist and Book Cards with buttons:
   - Added a card that holds a list of pending bookings.
   - Created a reusable booking card that has buttons to confirm, update, remove(will make confirmed bookings work with this).
   - Created Convex functions for pending bookings filtered no search query yet though.
   - Created a Convex update booking function.
   - Also added pagination where there is only 5 booking card for each page.

+- **October 6, 2025** – Schedule, Upcoming and Previous Cards :
+  - Created a schedule card that has a day picker highlighting booked days, day picker will load selected date and show bookings.
+  - Created Convex functions for day picker, fetched only month that it is on.
+  - Created a Convex function to fetch upcoming and previous, can be controlled with directions.
+  - Created a resuable booking component for upcoming and previous bookings with a custom pagination I made, convex pagination was giving me problems so I had to go to with a different path.